ComancheChikn/ApacheChikn.github.io/README.md

 # ApacheChikn.github.io
-A web site created to contain content of a professional nature to showcase my DevOps skill set.
+A repo created to contain my personal web site to showcase my HTML skill set.

 # I'm ApacheChikn and I'm a DevOps Padawan.